2019 floods: The latest road closures in Ottawa, Gatineau and beyond | CBC News

 - Leo Lane is closed.

-The Ecolos ferry between Rockland and Thurso and the Bourbonnais ferry between Masson-Angers and Cumberland are not running because of the flooding.
+The Ecolos ferry between Rockland and Thurso, the Bourbonnais ferry between Masson-Angers and Cumberland and the Quyon ferry are not running because of the flooding.

 Road closures in Gatineau